Giraut/3D-printed_eyeglasses/README.md

 ## Custom case for the clip-on shades

 This case is custom-made for the clip-on shades.
-Like the eyeglasses case, It's designed to hold them by the edge of the frame only, without the lenses ever touching any part of the case, so the case doesn't need to be padded with soft material of any kind to prevent scratching:
+Like the eyeglasses case, it's designed to hold them by the edge of the frame only, without the lenses ever touching any part of the case, so the case doesn't need to be padded with soft material of any kind to prevent scratching:

 ![3D-printed custom case for the clip-on shades](images/3d-printed_custom_case_for_clip-on_shades.png)